M2M (band): 1999–2000: Shades of Purple

-2000–2002: The Big Room and break-up
+2001–2002: The Big Room and break-up

 In early 2001 they were featured in Atlantic Records' "Teensation" TV concerts, which were designed to promote "rising stars".
 Concerts were filmed at Hard Rock Live in Florida and aired on Music Choice.
 M2M's second album The Big Room, was released in Asia in late 2001 and had been released worldwide by April 2002.
 It was considered to have a more mature, less pop-oriented sound.
 The first single from the album was "Everything" (2001), which reached No. 6 in Norway and No. 27 in Australia.
 The second single, "What You Do About Me" (2002), was less successful, only charting at No. 46 in Australia.
 Another track, "Don't", was made available as a promotional single in the United States.
 While giving a positive review of the single, Chuck Taylor said it was frustrating to see the lack of chart success of M2M's singles in America, considering the duo's talent "shines like a beacon high in the sky".
 The promotion for their second album included appearing on the 100th episode of Dawson's Creek and shortly thereafter they were selected as spokeswomen for the Pantene Pro-Voice concert series, a talent competition that promoted young, female songwriters in the United States.
 M2M were chosen as the opening act for Jewel's "This Way" tour, which commenced on 14 June 2002.

 Marit Larsen released her debut solo album in 2006 and has had three number one hits in Norway.

-Despite The Big Room being critically acclaimed, it was not as commercially successful as their first album, which Verdens Gang attributed to a lacklustere promotion campaign by Atlantic Records.
+Despite The Big Room being critically acclaimed, it was not as commercially successful as their first album, which Verdens Gang attributed to a lacklustre promotion campaign by Atlantic Records.
 Halfway through their tour with Jewel in mid-July, M2M were removed as the opening act by Atlantic, who cited disappointing sales of The Big Room, which at that time had sold around 100,000 units in America.
 Shocked and disappointed by the decision, M2M returned to Norway, and ceased performing together.
 Raven was immediately offered a solo record contract from Atlantic, though she later withdrew from the offer.

 Interviewed in 2007, Larsen said that while the break-up was peaceful, "when [they] decided it had to end, it really had to end", adding "we started to pull each other in different directions because I wanted to make really good pop music and Marion wanted to go rock".
 Interviewed in 2013, Raven said that she and Larsen had always agreed they would keep performing together as long as they were having a good time, and they ended because it was not fun anymore, also saying that while they had been inseparable as children, as 18-year-olds they had become quite different.
 A greatest hits album, The Day You Went Away: The Best of M2M, was released in 2003.
 M2M sold over 2 million albums; 1.5 million albums were sold in Asia by April 2002.